-When a drive from the AKD series is ordered (see page 144), the following items are included in the drive package:
+When a drive from the AKD series is ordered (see page 148), the following items are included in the drive package:

-- AKD drive - Printed copy of AKD Installation Manual (EU only) - · Printed copy of AKD Quick Start - Printed copy of fault and warning card - CD-ROM containing the setup software, WorkBench, and all product documentation in digital format. - Mating connectors X1, X2, X3, X4 (if required), X7, and X8 - Grounding plate, L-shape or Flat depending on AKD voltage tye - CAN termination connector (with CAN drives only)
+- AKD drive - Printed copy of AKD Installation Manual (EU only) - Printed copy of AKD Quick Start - Printed copy of fault and warning card - CD-ROM containing the setup software, WorkBench, and all product documentation in digital format. - Mating connectors X1, X2, X3, X4 (if required), X7, and X8 - Grounding plate, L-shape or Flat depending on AKD voltage tye

-NOTEThe mating SubD and RJ45 connectors are not included in the package.
+NOTE The mating SubD and RJ45 connectors are not included in the package.